-- a) you have to pay back every dollar you charge
+- You have to pay back every dollar you charge

-- b) credit card interest accrues daily when you carry a balance and
+- Credit card interest accrues daily when you carry a balance

-- c) your interest rate can play a huge role in your monthly bill if you aren’t paying your charges completely off each month.
+- Your interest rate can play a huge role in your monthly bill if you aren’t paying your charges completely off each month

 While it’s smarter to avoid debt in the first place, young people should be educated on the many tools they can use to rebound if they fall behind with their bills.